Molenbeek-Saint-Jean: Rural beginnings

 As early as the 9th century, Molenbeek was the site of a church dedicated to Saint John the Baptist.
 The parish boundaries of St. John's Church were much greater than today, reaching as far as the river Senne, and from the end of the 12th century, included a chapel dedicated to Saint Catherine.
-This chapel was split off from the rest of the parish following the construction of Brussels' second city walls and gradually became the current St. Catherine's Church in the / neighbourhood of Brussels.
-The first documented mention of Molenbeek was made on 9 April 1174 in a papal bull by Pope Alexander III listing the property of the chapter of the Collegiate Church of St. Michael and St. Gudula (now a cathedral) in Brussels, which included St. John's Church, as well as other property.
+This chapel was split off from the rest of the parish following the construction of Brussels' second city walls and gradually became the current Church of St. Catherine in the Quays or Sainte-Catherine/Sint-Katelijne Quarter of Brussels.
+The first documented mention of Molenbeek was made on 9 April 1174 in a papal bull by Pope Alexander III listing the property of the chapter of the Collegiate Church of St. Michael and St. Gudula (now Brussels' cathedral), which included St. John's Church, as well as other property.
 The Brussels Beguinage, founded before 1247 outside the city walls, also depended on Molenbeek.